• Skip to main content

 We recommend the Spider Farmer SF1000 (see our review here).
 It covers a 2×2 area and costs around $150.
 Spider Farmer is a Chinese brand, but they are the best Chinese brand.

 If you go with the cheapest brands (not a good idea), you can get a light for $60.
-If you do want to go cheap, we recommend at least going with a reputable brand, like Viparspectra (review here).
+If you do want to go with a cheap grow light setup, we recommend at least going with a reputable brand, like Viparspectra (review here).
 Their P1000 goes for around $100.

 For a high end brand like Black dog, you can expect to pay over $400 for a light that covers a 2×2 grow area.